Mr-Smyth/sunwhere/testing.md

 * ### User Stories Tested

 ### 1. As a user, I want the home screen to be inviting and with information relevant to my location.
    * I made a dummy visit to the site.
-Once i allowed geolocation on my browser i was able to view weather and location details relevant to my current position.
-I found that when i viewed from a PC, google could not place me correctly due to Google's database and how they locate routers.
-But from mobile phone, the location was perfect.
+Once I allowed geolocation on my browser I was able to view weather and location details relevant to my current position.
+I found that when I viewed from a PC, google could not place me correctly due to Google's database and how they locate routers.
+But from a mobile phone, the location was perfect.
-   * The background was relevant to my current locations current weather, and i was able to click on the temperature, to change the unit.
-The current date and time was also displayed which was very useful, and showed i was getting current information.
+   * The background was relevant to my current locations current weather, and I was able to click on the temperature, to change the unit.
+The current date and time were also displayed which was very useful, and showed I was getting current information.

 ### 2. As a user, I want to quickly and easily understand the purpose of the application.
    *  I used a combination of techniques to subtly achieve this.
-      *  A logo suggesting a search for sun.
+      *  A logo suggesting a search for the sun.
-      *  I made a dummy visit to the site, and was able to read an introduction explaining in brief what the goal of the site is.
+      *  I made a dummy visit to the site and was able to read an introduction explaining in brief what the goal of the site is.
 Linking then to a more in-depth explanation of what the site does and how it does it.
-I felt informed on what was the goal of the site, and how to achieve it.
+I felt informed about what was the goal of the site, and how to achieve it.

-### 3. As a user, I want to easily understand what i have to do.
+### 3. As a user, I want to easily understand what I have to do.
    * This is achieved through reading the in-depth explanation in the locations input section.
 The user can easily get to this by clicking the **Click Here** link in the brief description/welcome section

 ### 4. As a user, I want to easily enter my information.
    * I made a dummy visit to the site, and after scrolling to the clear introduction.
-I found the form clear and it was very obvious what the function of the inputs were.
-What added simplicity to this process is the including of google searchbox in the locaction input.
-I started typing KIL, and the result i wanted - KILKEE was automatically at the top of the list
+I found the form clear and it was very obvious what the function of the inputs was.
+What added simplicity to this process is the including of google search box in the location input.
+I started typing KIL, and the result I wanted - KILKEE was automatically at the top of the list

 ### 5. As a user, I want to see an obvious and quick way to get my results.
    * I made a dummy visit to the site, and after inputting the locations a large **Click to see Results** button directly beneath the final location input, made it obvious how to get my results.

 ### 6. As a user, I want to be able to see an obvious comparison of predicted weather for my entered locations, including my home or current location.
-   * I made a dummy visit to the site, and after clicking to see the results of my locations, i was taken to a results page.
+   * I made a dummy visit to the site, and after clicking to see the results of my locations, I was taken to a results page.
 The page was displayed with full focus on the results, which were stacked in descending order and clear easy to understand % scoring.
    * It also invited me to select my preferred location.

-### 7. As a user, I would like to select my preferred location from the results, and see places of interest for that location.
+### 7. As a user, I would like to select my preferred location from the results and see places of interest for that location.
-   * I made a dummy visit to the site, and after viewing the results, i clicked on my preferred location as instructed.
+   * I made a dummy visit to the site, and after viewing the results, I clicked on my preferred location as instructed.
-   * I was then taken to a clear layout of the full weekends weather for that location.
-After scrolling down the page i was presented with a map for the location KILKEE showing me places of interest.
+   * I was then taken to a clear layout of the full weekends' weather for that location.
+After scrolling down the page I was presented with a map for the location KILKEE showing me places of interest.
 I then searched for restaurants, which were all clearly marked on the map for me.

 ### 8. As a user, it would be helpful to get a wildcard location returned, for a place not on the list, but which has a good rating for the next weekend.
-   * Unfortunatly this is not achievable in this release, due to API and time restrictions.
+   * Unfortunately this is not achievable in this release, due to API and time restrictions.

 **[Back to index](#Table-of-Contents)**